uvalib/thetaper/_posts/2016-11-21-the-fallacy-at-the-heart-of-the-publishers-latest-gsu-brief.md

 ## Fallacy to the Rescue
 So the publishers respond by arguing that, as a matter of law, courts cannot look at those numbers.
 If I have my hand out, but you won’t pay me, that’s market harm.
 And, what’s more, all market harm is equally fatal to fair use.
 Before you know it, by this logic, the whole game is over and they’ve won.

 Of course, there is no reason courts should ignore the degree or extent of market harm as they weigh factor four.
 Indeed, it seems fairly reasonable to consider not only the existence of a market effect, but also the *extent* of that effect.
-This helps tell the court how much weight to give the fourth factor as it weighs all four factors (and any other relevant info—the factors are non-exclusive) together “in light of the purposes of copyright.”[Campbell v.
-Acuff-Rose Music, Inc.](https://scholar.google.com/scholar_case?q=campbell+v.+acuff-rose&hl=en&as_sdt=6,47&case=16686162998040575773&scilh=0) at 578 (1994)]
+This helps tell the court how much weight to give the fourth factor as it weighs all four factors (and any other relevant info—the factors are non-exclusive) together “in light of the purposes of copyright.” [*Campbell*](https://scholar.google.com/scholar_case?q=campbell+v.+acuff-rose&hl=en&as_sdt=6,47&case=16686162998040575773&scilh=0) at 578 (1994)]

 The publishers’ fundamental error is to draw an inappropriate negative inference from the doctrine we have on transformative use.
 The Supreme Court tells us in *Campbell* that “when…the second use is transformative, market substitution is at least less certain, and market harm may not be so readily inferred.”
 Indeed, transformative uses like parody and criticism are usually immune to claims of market harm insofar as the harm is a result of their critical character; copyright is not an entitlement to silence critics and prevent harm of the kind that might result from a bad review or a devastating parody.